AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/FireBase.md

 - [ ] In the main firebase console page find the gear icon top left click it and select project settings
 <!-- - [ ] Interview Questions: Blog to Show You Know -->
 - [ ] Under Your apps you will see no projects and several icons click the one for web </>
-- [ ] Under Register app Give your app a name then click register app and SAVE ALL the code fireBase gives you!
+- [ ] Under Register app Give your app a name then click register app and SAVE ALL the code for later in a file called firebaseConfig!
 Click continue to console.
 - [ ] Enable authentication in firebase console by clicking authentication in the menu click Get Started  then select sign-in method tab.
 Click on email/password and slide the first one over to enable then hit save.